 The deck planks that “can laugh” are made of African teak.
 If they are scrubbed white and preserved in honey bright, glowing amber linseed oil they smile and radiate.
-I was the reason for which the planks would not glow nor smile, because that meant scrubbing, scrubbing and rubbing again, until you feel completely insane.
+But: on my account, they would not have had to do one or the other, because that meant: scrubbing, scrubbing and scrubbing again until you felt completely dumb.

 After the storm in the English Channel, we had replaced sails for two days like lunatics.
-And now, at the height of Cape Finisterre and Lisbon, we were starting to overhaul the deck.
+And now, at the height of Gibraltar, we were starting to overhaul the deck.

 Sometimes the joints were scratched out, then filled again with flax tow*, a material like cotton, then to be covered with hot pitch, which was later smoothened with a metal scraper after hardening.

-If everything was shining and caulked** and we have guaranteed sunshine tomorrow or in four days, the deck maintenance measures are crowned with full rites.
-Then gliding on their knees, sliding over the deck, this will gently be polished with a twist fabric in dozens of hands with gentle movements.
+If everything was shining and caulked** and we have guaranteed sunshine tomorrow or in four days, the deck maintenance measures are crowned by an further act done almost as ritual.
+The deck-boys went down on their knees, while their hands with gentle movements, lubricating oil with a fabric remnant on the deck planks.
 With each swing, a plank piece shone in the sunlight and smiled at the linseed oil lubricator with a grateful glance.
-Granted, after the deed was done the chagrin of the work quickly slipped our minds, and we had sailed almost 1’000 nautical miles during this time.
+Granted, after the deed was done the chagrin of the work quickly slipped our minds, and we had sailed almost 1’000 nautical miles southwards during this time.

 The follwong pictures show a meeting with the sister-ship PASSAT

 *) In the textile industry, a tow (or hards) is a coarse, broken fibre, removed during processing flax, hemp, or jute

 **) seal (a gap or seam) with a waterproof filler and sealant.